How to start a title company: 5 bulletproof steps

 With the rise in wire and real estate fraud, real estate professionals are under increased pressure to protect their businesses and their customers' interests.

-One of the most powerful ways to mitigate the risk of wire fraud is to choose an industry-leading platform such as CertifID, which provides end-to-end encryption during key data collection phases of the closing.
+One of the most powerful ways to mitigate the risk of wire fraud is to choose a platform through which your business can verify identities, secure payments, validate payoff instructions, and confirm wire instructions at each stage of the closing.
+CertifID provides fraud protection for your title company, including:

 Tom Cronkright